Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

 $\bullet$ If $(X,\F,\C)$ is a Fr\"olicher space, we take as a generating set of maps $\F_{g}$ on $X_{0}$ the restrictions of the maps $f\in\F$.
-In that case, the contours (resp. the induced diffeology) on $X_{0}$ are the contours (resp. the plots) on $X$ which image is a subset of $X_{0}$.
+In that case, the contours (resp. the induced diffeology) on $X_{0}$ are the contours (resp. the plots) on $X$ whose images are subsets of $X_{0}$.